 11 Top-Rated Day Trips from Stockholm

 Excellent road, rail, and ferry links will take you wherever you want to go, and you'll find many exciting things to do just a short hop from the city.
-Ancient fairytale castles, spectacular waterways, UNESCO World Heritage Sites, and medieval villages await.
-More than 30,000 islands lie in the sprawling archipelago, and boat trips from Stockholm are a popular way to visit them and see all their top attractions.
+Ancient fairy-tale castles, spectacular waterways, UNESCO World Heritage Sites, and medieval villages await.
+More than 30,000 islands lie in the sprawling archipelago, and sightseeing boat trips from Stockholm are a popular way to visit them and see all their top attractions.

-1 Drottningholm Palace: The Queen's Castle
+1. Drottningholm Palace: The Queen's Castle

 In the beautiful park, with its terraces and avenues of lime trees, are various bronze sculptures brought back from Denmark and Bohemia as trophies of war.
-In 1774, Drottningholm was bequeathed to Queen Luise Ulrike (sister of Frederick the Great) as a wedding present, and new wings were added along with the Chinese Pavilion.
+In 1774, Drottningholm was bequeathed to Queen Luise Ulrike (sister of Frederick the Great) as a wedding present, and new wings were added, along with the Chinese Pavilion.

-2 Sigtuna: Sweden's First Town
+2. Sigtuna: Sweden's First Town

 An easy way to visit Sigtuna and soak up some of its rich history without the hassle of driving is on the Viking History Half-Day Tour from Stockholm.
-On this five-hour tour you have time to explore the quaint streets and shops of Sigtuna and stop at some fascinating historical sites, including an old Viking parliament, a Viking causeway at Täby, and Sweden's largest runic stone in Granby.
+On this five-hour tour, you have time to explore the quaint streets and shops of Sigtuna and stop at some fascinating historical sites, including an old Viking parliament, a Viking causeway at Täby, and Sweden's largest runic stone in Granby.

-3 Visit the Ancient University City of Uppsala
+3. Visit the Ancient University City of Uppsala

 This is Sweden's fourth largest city, however that's easy to forget as the town has a laid-back feel, particularly if you're meandering through the winding streets of the old town.
-Highlights include the magnificent 13th-century cathedral (Domkyrka) and the University Museum (Gustavianum).
-It's also fun to wander around the university grounds and the Botanic Gardens, then relax in the many waterside parks and cafés.
+Highlights include the magnificent 13th-century cathedral (Domkyrka), the place of burial for Sweden's kings and queens, and the University Museum (Gustavianum).
+It's also fun to wander around the university grounds and the Botanical Gardens (Botaniska trädgården), then relax in one of the many waterside parks and cafés.

 - Read More:

 - Top-Rated Tourist Attractions in Uppsala

-4 The Viking Settlement of Birch Island (Björkö)
+4. The Viking Settlement of Birch Island (Björkö)

-Established in the 8th century, Birka attracted travelers from near and far, and a wealth of ancient remains have been been excavated and studied since the 19th century.
+Established in the 8th century, Birka attracted travelers from near and far, and a wealth of ancient remains have been been excavated and studied from Viking settlement sites and burial grounds since the 19th century.
 During summer, boat tours with Strömma Kanalbolaget depart from the dock at City Hall.
 Guided tours are available, and you can dine at the island's restaurant.

 The town's main landmark is a hillside 17th-century church.
 Below that is the oldest part of the town, with wooden houses running down to the lake.
-In the market square, to the north of the church, stands the Town Hall (1784) and on the west side, beyond Stallarholmsvägen, lies the ruined church of Kärnbo.
+In the market square, to the north of the church, stands the Town Hall, built in 1784 and now housing the regional tourist center, and on the west side, beyond Stallarholmsvägen, lies the ruined church of Kärnbo.

-6 Editor's Pick Medieval Gripsholm Castle
+6. Medieval Gripsholm Castle

 Gripsholm is sometimes called Gustav Vasa's castle as the king built it here in 1537.
 A must-see is the Swedish State's collection of portraits, featuring famous Swedes from the days of Gustav Vasa to Abba musician and composer, Benny Andersson.
 Wander around the beautiful castle grounds and Hjorthagen nature reserve where royal deer graze.

-7 Modernist Enskede Woodland Cemetery (Skogskyrkogården)
+7. Modernist Enskede Woodland Cemetery (Skogskyrkogården)

-Created by the famous modernist architects, Gunnar Asplund and Sigurd Lewerentz, on about 250 acres, the cemetery is a place of stunning beauty on a boulder ridge cloaked with pine trees.
-Reflecting Nordic philosophy on the themes of life, death, and nature, the cemetery is hailed as one of the most significant works of these modernist architects.
+Created by the famous modernist architects Gunnar Asplund and Sigurd Lewerentz, Enskede Woodland Cemetery (Skogskyrkogården) is a place of stunning beauty that's set on a boulder ridge cloaked with pine trees.
+Reflecting Nordic philosophy on the themes of life, death, and nature, the cemetery covers an area of about 250 acres and is hailed as one of the most significant works of these modernist architects.

 Address: Skogskyrkogården12233 Enskede

-8 Venture into the Archipelago to Visit the Fortress of Vaxholm
+8. Venture into the Archipelago to Visit the Fortress of Vaxholm

 The fortress was given its present form in 1839, but immediately after the rebuilding, it lost any military significance since its walls couldn't withstand modern artillery.
 It now houses a museum with a collection of material from its days as a fortress.
 During the 19th century, this was a favorite summer resort with Stockholmers.
 The little summer houses, with carved decorations and enclosed verandas, are relics of that period.

-9 The Seaside Resort of Saltsjöbaden
+9. The Seaside Resort of Saltsjöbaden

 For those with enough courage to brave the elements, there's an open-air bathing pool (Friluftsbad).
 This is a favorite day trip destination for Swedes who like to come here and soak up some sunshine and salty sea air dining by the water, lounging on the beach, or boating in the bay.

 Around the shores - which are partly fertile and partly rocky - lie castles, manor houses, and sprawling estates.
 More than 1,000 islands dot the lake, and boat services run to many of them (including Björkö) in summer.
-The principal towns on Mälaren are Stockholm, Västerås, and further north Uppsala.
+The principal towns on Mälaren are Stockholm, Västerås, and, further north, Uppsala.

-11 The Island of Sandhamn
+11. The Island of Sandhamn